Murder Mystery Game AI

 • Print in grayscale with a slight sepia tint (most design tools allow this adjustment)

-• Reduce color saturation by 10–15% to avoid a "freshly printed" appearance
+• Reduce color saturation to avoid a "freshly printed" appearance

 • Test one page before batch printing your entire set to ensure results match your vision